SG Volkspolizei Potsdam: Stadium

 The home ground of SV Deutsche Volkspolizei Potsdam was the Ernst-Thälmann-Stadion in central Potsdam.
-The stadium was built in 1948-1949 and named after communist leader Ernst Thälmann, who was murdered in Buchenwald in 1944.
+The stadium was built in 1948-1949 and named after communist leader Ernst Thälmann, who was murdered by the Nazis in Buchenwald in 1944.

 The stadium was built on the grounds of the Lustgarten, next to the adjoining Potsdam City Palace.
 The Lustgarten had been heavily damaged by air raids in World War II.
 The construction was carried out by members of the Volkspolizei, members of SG Volkspolizei Potsdam and volunteers.
 War debris from Potsdam was partially used for the building of the ramparts.
 The stadium had bleachers, a covered grandstand, technical facilities, a grass court and a 400 m cinder track.
 The stadium was the first major sports facility built in Germany after World war II.

 The Ernst-Thälmann-Stadion would later be used by SG Dynamo Potsdam and BSG Turbine Potsdam, and was the home ground of Potsdamer Kickers in the 1990s.
 The stadium was demolished in 1999, and the Lustgarten was rebuilt in 2001 in accordance with its historical shape.